petergrace1618/buying-history/README.md

 ...
 ```
 Not exactly reader-friendly.
 In 2008 while I was going to PCC for Computer Science I decided to convert my precious gobbledygook into XML.
 I did it in Java because I was taking a Java course at the time.
 I even wrote it out in pseudocode first in proper academic fashion.
-(Unfortunately I have neither the Java nor the pseudo code anymore) It worked beautifully.
+Unfortunately I have neither the Java nor the pseudo code anymore, but it worked beautifully.
 ```xml
 <buyinghistory>
   <sale seller="_gnasher670" subtotal="2.37" total="7.27" date="2007-01-03">